entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 443. Paranuchal anterior tapers: absent (0); present (1).
 >  This character is potentially a synapomorphy of homostiids.

+444. Posterolateral process of central plate：absent (0); present (1).
+>  This character is potentially a synapomorphy of homostiids.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.